ahwhy/myCfgLib/kubernetes/client-go/06-client-go源码分析之Reflector.md

 		return false
 	}

-	// isWatchErrorRetriable determines if it is safe to retry
-	// a watch error retrieved from the server. func isWatchErrorRetriable(err error) bool {
+	// isWatchErrorRetriable determines if it is safe to retry a watch error retrieved from the server. func isWatchErrorRetriable(err error) bool {
 		// If this is "connection refused" error, it means that most likely apiserver is not responsive.
 		// It doesn't make sense to re-list all objects because most likely we will be able to restart
 		// watch where we ended.
 		// If that's the case begin exponentially backing off and resend watch request.
-		// Do the same for "429" errors. if utilnet.IsConnectionRefused(err) || apierrors.IsTooManyRequests(err) {
+		// Do the same for "429" errors.
+		// 此时直接 re-list 已经没有用了，apiserver 暂时拒绝服务
+		if utilnet.IsConnectionRefused(err) || apierrors.IsTooManyRequests(err) {
 			return true
 		}